It's the nemesis of bag makers everywhere - the baggy lining.

-A bag such as a bucket style may not have a snug-appearing lining, as well as a large tote bag.
+A bag such as a bucket style or a large tote bag may not have a snug-appearing lining.
 Again, the lining may actually be a snug fit, but not when viewing an empty relaxed bag.
-In the very large beach bag below, I am holding the bag handles to pull it straight up, showing that the lining fits well.
+In the very large Sunset Beach Bag below, I am holding the bag handles to pull it straight up, showing that the lining fits well.

-In smaller bags like The Raelyn Bag and The Alyssa Hip Bag, the linings are easier to snug up due to the smaller interior and the structure of the bag.
+In smaller bags like The Raelyn Bag, The Alyssa Hip Bag, and The Joey Pouch, the linings are easier to snug up due to the smaller interior and the structure of the bag.